Active Transportation

 Local Bus

-A bus route that travels around neighborhoods that are near one another.
+A bus on a route that travels around neighborhoods near each another.

 LOSSAN Improvements